PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_page3.md

 ### Adding Adaptation Mechanisms

-If one *E. coli* is in a well-mixed glucose solution with a concentration of *A*, and another is in a well-mixed glucose with a concentration of *10A*, should they have the same tumbling frequency?
-If the second one tumbles less, it will have a harder time to move towards a even higher concentration.
-So now let's add methylation states to model how *E. coli* can adapt to a higher attractant concentrations and bring back the tumbling frequency.
+Now let's add methylation states to model how *E. coli* can adapt to a higher attractant concentrations and bring back the tumbling frequency.

+**Methylation** is the chemical process of adding methyl group (-CH<sub>3</sub>) to an oraganic molecule.
+Such modification can change the activity of the molecules.
+The removal of a methyl group is called demethylation.

 Our model will be based on the [model](https://www.pnas.org/content/94/14/7263) by Spiro et al.[^1]